tinkerbell/tinkerbell.org/content/components/_index.md

 Service responsible for processing workflows.
 It is comprised of a server and a CLI, which communicate over gRPC.
-The CLI is used to create a workflow along with its building blocks, i.e., a template and a target.
+The CLI is used to create a workflow along with its building blocks, i.e., a template and targeted hardware.

 ### Hegel